bryanyu100/Virtualization/ActiveDirectory/Installation.md

 - Name change for server

 ## 2. Installation of Active Directory roles
-In the Server Manager, click the Manage menu in the top-right corner and select Add Roles and Features.
+In the Server Manager, click the Add Roles and Features option.

 Click Next.